Ian Beale: Characterisation

 Ian has been described as a character viewers love to hate.
-His initial storylines portrayed him as a sensitive young boy with professional aspirations that went against his father's wishes.
+His initial storylines portrayed him as a "young and innocent boy" with professional aspirations that went against his father's wishes.
 Not content to follow in his father's footsteps and take over the family fruit and veg stall, Ian wanted to become a chef and this caused a certain amount of hostility between him and his father, who viewed the occupation as effeminate.
 Ian's keenness to succeed in his business ventures continued as the character grew, so much so that he started using underhand methods in order to get what he wanted and became one of the soap's most renowned "slimeballs".
 The character is regularly referred to as a "weasel" in the British press.

 Author Dorothy Hobson has described Ian as a typical Thatcher's child, a term used to reference children who grew up under the Conservative government of the 1980s and who adopted an ideology, such as personal financial gain, self-sufficiency and disregard of the welfare of those who are less well-off.
 As a result, Hobson suggests that Ian is "young, ambitious, rich and unhappy", which she claims is a perfect reflection of the spirit of the age.

 In her book, Who's Who?, Kate Lock described Ian as "wimpy, perhaps not what you'd call a man's man [...] trying to turn Walford into the capital of Capitalism [...]
 Somewhere along the line, Ian evolved into an obsessive, obnoxious money-monster [...]
 Ian always pretended to be magnanimous, doing things for the community [...] but it's inspired by self-interest."

-Hobson suggests that Ian's saving grace is that he is a "passionately caring father" and Woodyatt has suggested that Ian is a chameleon, a description he claims former Executive Producer Louise Berridge used to describe the character.
-Woodyatt commented in 2010, "Whatever [Louise Berridge] wanted Ian to do, she'd find a way of justifying it.
+Hobson suggests that Ian's saving grace is that he is a "passionately caring father" and Woodyatt has suggested that Ian is a chameleon, a description he claims former executive producer, Louise Berridge, used to describe the character.
+Woodyatt commented in 2010, "Whatever [Berridge] wanted Ian to do, she'd find a way of justifying it.
 It's true.
 He can be nice to his family but he can be devious with them as well.
 He can stitch people up but can be very generous.
 You can get away with doing anything with Ian.
 It's probably why I'm still here."